redstrate/Kawari/README.md

 # Kawari

-A replacement server for a certain MMO.
+Server emulator for a certain MMO.
 Updates on the project can be found [on my blog](https://redstrate.com/blog/series/kawari-progress-report/).

 ## Goals